Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Admissible covers and semistable tails

 \item If $x_1$ and $x_2$ are conjugate, they have to map to the same component of the target of the admissible cover.
-We may readapt the description of the previous point by replacing every condition on $2x$ by its analogue for $x_1+x_2$.
-There are a few more situations to take into account: $x_1$ and $x_2$ could belong to a rational component $R$ bubbling off from a Weierstrass point of a genus two curve; or bridging between two distinct curves of genus one; or $x_1$ and $x_2$ could lie on two distinct rational components $R_1$ and $R_2$ intersecting each other at one node and meeting a curve of genus one in two distinct points (\dag); or $R_1$ and $R_2$ intersecting each other in three points.
+We may adapt the description of the previous point by replacing every condition on $2x$ by its analogue for $x_1+x_2$ (in fact, attaching a rational component with two extra markings to a Weierstrass point always produces an element of $\overline{\mathcal K}_{2,n}$, so knowing the latter determines $\overline{\mathcal W}_{2,n}$).
+There are a few more situations to take into account: $x_1$ and $x_2$ could belong to a rational component $R$ bridging between two distinct curves of genus one; or $x_1$ and $x_2$ could lie on two distinct rational components $R_1$ and $R_2$ intersecting each other at one node and meeting a curve of genus one in two distinct points (\dag); or $R_1$ and $R_2$ intersecting each other in three points.
 See Figure \ref{fig:adm_conj}.